 It’s important to use the same words, spelling, and capitalization consistently, otherwise things start looking messy and confusing for merchants.

-In general, if a feature or product isn’t unique to us (e.g. blogs, navigation, pages, etc.) don’t capitalize it.
-If it’s unique to Shopify and marketable as its own “product” (e.g. Shopify Shipping) then capitalize it.
-Edge cases will be addressed individually and documented here.
+In general, if a feature or product isn’t unique to Shopify, such as a blog, then don’t capitalize it.
+If it’s unique to Shopify and marketable as its own product, such as Shopify Shipping, then capitalize it.
+Edge cases are assessed individually and documented here.

 Use American English spelling for all merchant-facing content.
 When in doubt, check the Merriam-Webster dictionary for the preferred spelling of specific terms not found in this list.

 A: admin, app…

 This is the Shopify product merchants use to manage their store.

 An abbreviation for application.
 A software program designed to perform a specific function directly for the user or another app.

 Apps can be integrated with Shopify to enhance functions and features.
 The Shopify App Store has both paid and free apps built by Shopify and partners.

 Example: List your app in the Shopify App Store.